Climate Cooperation China

 The Sino-German Cooperation on Climate Change – NDC Implementation contributes to the implementation of ambitious climate policies within the framework of the 14th Five-Year Plan.
 In particular, the project supports the development of knowledge, resources, and capacities within the national government, as well as within the administrations of selected provinces.
 Key issues include the national coordination of climate policies and climate legislation.
 In addition, the project cooperates with provinces and cities on mitigating greenhouse gases, adapting to climate change, and developing climate finance opportunities.
 The cooperation also includes mitigation in industrial sectors.
 Political dialogue with Germany is also an important element of the project.
 Furthermore, the project also features a network and knowledge management module as an IKI interface function to foster synergies with other IKI projects or projects of other donors.

 As the world’s largest emitter of greenhouse gases, China faces many challenges in achieving the nationally determined contributions (NDC) it has set for 2030.
-Within the framework of the Sino-German Cooperation on Climate Change, the three projects Sino-German Cooperation on Climate Change – Climate Partnership, Sino-German Cooperation on Climate Change – NDC Implementation, and Sino-German Cooperation on Emissions Trading Systems, Carbon Market Mechanisms, and Industry-related N2O Mitigation support China in achieving its climate policy targets.
+Within the framework of the Sino-German Cooperation on Climate Change, the two projects Sino-German Cooperation on Climate Change – Climate Partnership and Sino-German Cooperation on Climate Change – NDC Implementation support China in achieving its climate policy targets.

 DURATION